 Stage 2 is done under general anesthesia, meaning you are asleep and pain-free.
 The timing of this stage of surgery depends on where in the brain the stimulator will be placed.

-Once connected, electrical pulses travel from the neurostimulator, along the extension wire, to the lead, and into the brain.
-These tiny pulses interfere with and block the electrical signals that cause tremors and movement disorder symptoms, such as those that occur with Parkinson’s disease, essential tremor, or obsessive-compulsive disorder.
+Once connected, electric pulses travel from the neurostimulator, along the extension wire, to the lead, and into the brain.
+These tiny pulses interfere with and block the electrical signals that cause symptoms of certain diseases.

 Deep brain stimulation may also be used to treat the following conditions: